Eraño Manalo: Death

 INC spokesperson and General Evangelist, Bienvenido C. Santiago Sr, confirmed Manalo's death in an announcement delivered in Filipino/Tagalog over various radio and television stations including Net 25 (along with sister station DZEC-AM), translated below:

 It is with deep regret and sorrow that I inform the entire membership of the Iglesia Ni Cristo and the nation that our beloved leader, our Executive Minister, Brother Eranio G. Manalo passed away at his home at 3.53 p.m. yesterday, August 31, 2009, at the age of 84.
 According to his personal physician, Dr. Ray Melchor Santos, the immediate cause of his death is cardiopulmonary arrest.
 His remains now lies in state at the Iglesia Ni Cristo Central Temple in Quezon City.
 We shall announce the date of his burial later.
 We request the ministers and evangelical workers, church officers, and members of the Iglesia Ni Cristo to pray to God for his continued guidance for the whole church and to give us strength to enable us to bear this terrible loss and grief.

 Santiago also stated that according to Dr. Ray Melchor Santos, Manalo died due to cardiopulmonary arrest.
 On Monday September 7, 2009, the remains of Manalo were temporarily interred at the INC Tabernacle at 12:00 PST while his mausoleum is being built near the memorial statue of his father, Felix Y. Manalo at INC Central Office Complex.
 President Gloria Macapagal Arroyo declared September 7 a national day of mourning.

 Recognition

+The Central Temple in Quezon City was completed in 1984, and is the only INC building to date that is called a temple (that is, Templo Central).
+According to Architect Carlos A. Santos-Viola, in designing INC edifices, he had to create a style that "cannot be mistaken for any other sect except Iglesia."
+He also related how Felix Manalo considered the Gothic architecture as the "most religious type of architecture" for its verticality, which was interpreted as "pointing towards heaven."

 The Quezon City government renamed what was Central Avenue to Eraño G. Manalo Avenue.
-Ordinance number SP-1961 S-2009 the Quezon City Council stated the renaming was to is recognition of "“his greatness and nobility” in leading the powerful religious group."
+Ordinance number SP-1961 S-2009 the Quezon City Council stated the renaming was to is recognition of "“his greatness and nobility" in leading the powerful religious group."
+Other roads named after him include Eraño Manalo Street in Manila (vicinity of INC Lokal ng Tayuman), and Eraño G. Manalo Street in Marikina (formerly Paliparan).

 On April 13, 2010, The Philippine Postal Corporation announced that it will issue a limited edition postage stamp in his honour.
 The stamp will be released on April 23 with 100,000 pieces with a denomination of P 7.00.